apollographql/apollo/docs/source/resources/graphql-glossary.md

 ## Mutation

-An operation for creating, modifying and destroying data.
+A GraphQL operation that creates, modifies, or destroys data.

 ```graphql
 mutation AddTodo($type: String!) {